-In Yoga training I not only have to learn the theory (in Sanskrit mind you!) but I have to learn to move my body in a way that is balanced, aligned, strong, and perfectly sequenced AND teach others how to do this.
+In Yoga training I not only have to learn the theory (using all the Sanskrit terms and language mind you!) but I have to learn to move my body in a way that is balanced, aligned, strong, and perfectly sequenced AND teach others how to do this.
 Eeeeek!!
 Way out of my comfort zone.

 I love yoga, but I am not a perfectly aligned yogi.
 I have a body that wants to do its own thing.
 I have the body-awareness of a turtle, terrible spatial awareness and physical injuries and anomalies that keep my hips awkwardly tilted and my shoulders pulling forward.

 So, when our teacher asked us out of the blue to teach a yoga sequence to the class.
 I freaked.

 My face flushed, my hands started to sweat, my brain shut down, my throat closed over and my body started to tremble.
 How was I going to be able to hide all my flaws and failures, if I didn’t have a textbook to rely on, a whiteboard to write on, or a powerpoint slide to hide behind?